Human rights in Brazil: Refugees

 The law provides for the granting of asylum or refugee status in accordance with the 1951 UN Convention relating to the Status of Refugees and its 1967 protocol, and the government has established a system for providing protection to refugees.
 In practice the government provided protection against the expulsion or return of refugees to countries where their lives or freedom would be threatened.

 The government provided temporary protection to individuals who may not qualify as refugees under the 1951 convention and the 1967 protocol.
 The government cooperated with the Office of the UN High Commissioner for Refugees (UNHCR) and other humanitarian organizations in assisting refugees and asylum seekers.

 The UNHCR estimated that approximately 600 persons fled to the country from the September conflict in Pando, Bolivia, and 70 requested asylum.
 According to the National Committee for Refugees, at the end of the year there were 3,918 recognized refugees in the country.
 During the year authorities granted refugee status to 226 individuals.
 Those who maintain their status, which is reviewed every two years, may receive identity and travel documents and work and study in the country.

 From 1998 to 2008, 4,515 persons sought asylum, according to news reports.
 There were, in addition to officially recognized refugees, approximately 17,500 de facto Colombian refugees in the country's Amazon region, according to the 2008 World Refugee Survey.
-Many asylum seekers did not have government support because of the poor infrastructure in the region.
+A number of asylum seekers did not have government support because of the poor infrastructure in the region.
 Relations with local communities were increasingly difficult because of pressures on the educational and health systems.